20 of the Most Common Bug, Insect, and Pest Phobias

 Definition of a Phobia (DSM-IV): A marked and persistent fear that is cued by the presence or anticipation of a specific object or situation.

 These days, it seems like everyone is accusing everyone else of having certain phobias, but the reality is that politicizing and weaponizing phobias is a terrible crime.

 In fact, it’s believed that one in ten adults suffer from an actual phobia, while one in five teens have an active phobia.

-Having a legitimate phobia can be a minor nuisance or highly debilitating, but know that they can be treated and even cured.
+Phobias can be a minor nuisance or highly debilitating, but know that they can be treated and even cured.

 We here at RMC understand these disorders are usually the result of a past trauma and that making light of them is a huge disservice to those actually dealing with a phobia.
-As a result, we’re presenting a list of 20 common phobias encountered in the pest control world.

 Common Bug Phobias